 e

-Instruments i1 and i2 use the octave point pitch-class format whereas instrument i3 uses the direct cps format.
-This score has been created with ‘A4’ = 440 Hz which explains why 643.5 Hz is labelled D#5.
-The labeling of notes is of minor importance as it will be revised when creating the performance Csound score.
+Instruments i1 and i2 use the octave point pitch-class format, while instrument i3 uses the direct cps format.
+This score has been created with 'A4' = 440 Hz which explains why 643.5 Hz is labelled D#5.
+The labelling of the notes is of minor importance as it will be revised when the performance Csound score is created.

-When ‘A4’ = 440 Hz the Csound score of a performance of “a” reflects precisely the score in its prototype:
+When 'A4' = 440 Hz the Csound score of a performance of "a" exactly reflects the score in its prototype:

 t 0.000 60.000